 Choosing to travel by interrail is one of the most exhilarating yet cost effective ways of seeing the world.
 If you’re planning your trip right now, you can make your funds stretch even further as you get ready for the excitement of exploring Europe by train.
 View Full Post

-Recently I wrote about how to overcome post-trip blues, but I didn’t touch upon one of the best ways to cheer yourself up a a big trip: planning a mini jaunt!
+Recently I wrote about how to overcome post-trip blues, but I didn’t touch upon one of the best ways to cheer yourself up after a big trip: planning a mini jaunt!

 As I’m sure all my fellow travel bloggers will agree, it’s always best to have a new adventure in mind to keep your cultural side in tune and even that sometimes, you don’t need a reason, just a ticket 😉